 - Are staff good at explaining things?

 - Have staff made the subject interesting?

 - Is the Course intellectually stimulating?

+- Has the course challenged you to achieve your best work?

-2. ASSESSMENT & FEEDBACK
+2. Assessment & feedback

--Is the criteria used in marking made clear in advance? -Have assessment arrangements and marking been fair? -Has feedback on your work been prompt? -Has the depth of feedback on your work been sufficient? -Has the feedback helped you clarify things you didn't understand?
+- Is the criteria used in marking made clear in advance? - Have assessment arrangements and marking been fair? - Has feedback on your work been prompt? - Has the depth of feedback on your work been sufficient?

-3. ACADEMIC SUPPORT
+3. Academic support

-Have you received sufficient advice and support with your studies?
-Have you been able to contact staff when you need to?
-Was good advice available when you needed to make study choices?
+- Have you received sufficient advice and support with your studies? - Have you been able to contact staff when you need to? - Was good advice available when you needed to make study choices?

-4. ORGANISATION & MANAGEMENT
+4. Organisation & Management

--Have any changes in the course been communicated efficiently? -Is the course organised well?
+- Have any changes in the course been communicated efficiently?

+- Is the course organised well?

+- Does timetabling work efficiently for you?